altsep/text-exchanger-server/README.md

 ## Privacy disclaimer

-Text data shared on a generated page is not secure, and is accessible to anyone visiting the url.
+Text data shared on a generated page is accessible to anyone visiting the url.
 Be mindful of posting any sensitive information.